deepstreamIO/ds-demo-retrospective-board/README.md

 ##### The juicy parts

 Now comes the fun part, getting all the cards to remain in sync across all browsers/phones.
 Let's take a step back and first look at data-sync and how it is used.
-We'll be using [records]() and [lists]() to keep state.
-A record is just a convienient way of storing and manipulating json with data-sync built in.
+We'll be using [records](https://deepstream.io/tutorials/core/datasync-records/) and [lists](https://deepstream.io/tutorials/core/datasync-lists/) to keep state.
+A record is just a convenient way of storing and manipulating JSON with data-sync built in.

 Core concepts: